 For Sports Organizers- If there is a COVID-19 positive team member in your organization who participated in a team activity within their contagious period (48 hours before symptom onset or if no symptoms, testing positive for COVID):

 - Notify the team immediately of the exposure.
 Unless the organization has set up definitive cohorts for practices, the entire team should be considered a close contact.
 If the exposure occurred during a game where social distancing was not possible, both teams should be considered close contacts.

 - With the notification, include the following points:

 - Fully vaccinated team members (at least 2 weeks past the 2nd shot) and individuals who had COVID-19 in the last 90 days (from day of symptom onset or day of first positive test if asymptomatic) do not have to quarantine.
 Students in either of these categories can continue to attend school even after a close contact exposure.
 Fully vaccinated team members should still monitor for symptoms of COVID-19 for 14 days following an exposure.
 If the close contact experiences symptoms, they should isolate from others, contact their primary care provider, and be tested for COVID-19.
-Breakthrough cases make up about 30-50% of cases here in Mansfield so it is recommended after close contact that fully vaccinated team members get tested 3-5 post exposure in the event that they are asymptomatic.
+It is recommended after close contact that fully vaccinated team members get tested 5 days post exposure in the event that they are asymptomatic.